POPL 2025

 That’s it!
 You can always reach out to the POPL AEC chairs to discuss any specific questions or concerns.

-The purpose of artifact evaluation is two-fold: First, two reward authors who take the trouble to create useful artifacts beyond the paper.
+The purpose of artifact evaluation is two-fold: First, to reward authors who take the trouble to create useful artifacts beyond the paper.
 Sometimes the software tools that accompany the paper take years to build; in many such cases, authors who go to this trouble should be rewarded for setting high standards and creating systems that others in the community can build on.
 Second, to probe artifacts for their legitimacy.
 Authors sometimes take liberties in describing the status of their artifacts—claims they would temper if they knew the artifacts are going to be scrutinized.

 Our hope is that eventually, the assessment of a paper’s accompanying artifacts will guide the decision-making about papers: that is, the Artifact Evaluation Committee (AEC) would inform and advise the Program Committee (PC).
 This would, however, represent a radical shift in our conference evaluation processes; we would rather proceed gradually.
 Thus, artifact evaluation is optional, and authors choose to undergo evaluation only after their paper has been conditionally accepted.
 Nonetheless, feedback from the Artifact Evaluation Committee can help improve the both the final version of the paper and any publicly released artifacts.
 The authors are free to take or ignore the AEC feedback at their discretion.